openebs/openebs/README.md

 ## Contributing

-We welcome your feedback and contributions in any form possible.
+OpenEBS welcomes your feedback and contributions in any form possible.

 - Join us at [Slack](https://openebsslacksignup.herokuapp.com/)
   - Already signed up?
 Head to our discussions at [#openebs-users](https://openebs-community.slack.com/messages/openebs-users/)